Spatial Language Understanding for Object Search in Partially Observed City-scale Environments: Conclusions

 \section{Conclusions}

-This paper first presents formalism for integrating spatial language into the POMDP belief state as an observation, then a convolutional neural network for FoR prediction shown to generalize well to new cities.
-End-to-end experimentation shows that our system significantly improves object search efficiency and effectiveness in cityscale domains through understanding spatial language.
+This paper first presents a formalism for integrating spatial language into the POMDP belief state as an observation, then a convolutional neural network for FoR prediction shown to generalize well to new cities.
+Simulation experiments show that our system significantly improves object search efficiency and effectiveness in city-scale domains through understanding spatial language.
+For future work, we plan to investigate compositionality in spatial language for partially observable domains.